Cleavers grows abundantly in our hedgerows and springs up in waste places and fields.

 One cup of chopped cucumber

 Apple juice to loosen or cold green tea

 Cleavers was traditionally decocted in cold water to preserve its virtues.

-Add 5g of freshly chopped cleavers herb to a clean jar.
+Add a handful of washed (if necessary) freshly chopped cleavers herb to a clean jar or jug.
 Cover in fresh filtered water and leave for 8 – 12 hours.
 Strain and sweeten with honey to taste.

 Buy Cleavers capsules here.

 Tags: Cleavers, Detox, Goose grass, Lymphatic tonic, Spring herbs